-The Fund's units trade on the Toronto Stock Exchange under the symbol TSX: BYD.UN.
+The Fund's units and convertible debentures trade on the Toronto Stock Exchange under the symbol TSX: BYD.UN and TSX: BYD.DB.A.
 The Fund's consolidated financial statements as well as Annual Information Form have been filed on SEDAR at www.sedar.com.

-The following review of the Fund's operating and financial results for the year ended December 31, 2014, including material transactions and events up to and including March 26, 2015, as well as management's expectations for the year ahead should be read in conjunction with the annual audited consolidated financial statements of Boyd Group Income Fund for the year ended December 31, 2014 included on pages 46 to 88 of this report.
+The following review of the Fund's operating and financial results for the year ended December 31, 2015, including material transactions and events up to and including March 22, 2016, as well as management's expectations for the year ahead should be read in conjunction with the annual audited consolidated financial statements of Boyd Group Income Fund for the year ended December 31, 2015 included on pages 46 to 87 of this report.